Introducing SQL Server Big Data Clusters

 - First, see Get started with SQL Server Big Data Clusters

-- For new features and known issues for latest release, see the release notes
+- For new features for latest release, see the release notes

 - For frequently asked questions, see Big Data Clusters FAQ

 The following diagram shows the components of a SQL Server big data cluster:

 The controller provides management and security for the cluster.
 It contains the control service, the configuration store, and other cluster-level services such as Kibana, Grafana, and Elastic Search.

 The compute pool provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
 The pods in the compute pool are divided into SQL Compute instances for specific processing tasks.

 The data pool is used for data persistence.
 The data pool consists of one or more pods running SQL Server on Linux.
 It is used to ingest data from SQL queries or Spark jobs.